swotex/philoChecker/README.md

 The tester try your project whith 10 second of timeout.

 The tester check also the data race or possible data race.

+The tester not work on bonus (whith fork).